steven-zone/email-template-checker/README.md

 Before you begin, make sure you have the following installed on your system:
 - **Node.js**: Version 12 or higher is recommended.
-- **HTML Parsing Package**: An installed package for parsing and manipulating HTML, such as `jsdom`.

 ## Installation